Test 200+ Linux And Unix Operating Systems Online For Free

-Two good Samaritans named Andy Klemann and Tobias Forster have hosted this web service using Debian using Qemu.
+Two good Samaritans named Klemann Andy and Forster Tobias have hosted this web service on Debian using Qemu.
 There is no restrictions to use the public distros listed here.
 You can use all functions of the system as the way you do in your local system.
 You can install and uninstall software.
 You can test installed programs and

 - Which distribution is the best for them,

 - Which graphical interface they want,

 - Which configuration options they have.